slava-t/server-provider/README.md

 # Server-provider

 Server-provider is a promise based library for batch creation of VPS instances on different cloud providers.
-In this version only Digital Ocean provider is implemented.
+In this version only Linode provider is implemented.

 ## Installation